-Three on-campus instruction days with lectures in BGS 0153 lecture room, equipment testing outdoors on campus, and computer tutorials in BGS 0184.
+Three on-campus instruction days with lectures in XXX YYY lecture room, equipment testing outdoors on campus, and computer tutorials in XXX YYY.
 Followed by an on-campus planning day, two off-campus field days, an on-campus processing day, two field days, and two remaining days on campus.
+11 days total.